ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 	- generating filter form elements

-- *ActivityCalendarLoad()* - independent, used by form calendar and on calendar initialisation at ActivityFilterLoad() (assigned to calendar elements at ActivityCalendarFill())

-	- loading calendar content

-- *ActivityCalendarFill()* - called by ActivityCalendarLoad() (by XML request in it)

-	- writing loaded content to form calendar

-- *ActivityDaySet()* - independent, called by form calendar (assigned to calendar elements at ActivityCalendarFill())
+- *ActivityContentShow()* - independent, called by form button

-	- setting day to load activity for
+	- displaying filtered activity

 Theoretically, the script may lead to memory overload, as all activity info is cloned from sorted list (ActivityList) to displayed list (page itself).
-Sorted list is kept constantly during the work, while displayed list is cleared on any new filtering.
+Sorted list is kept constantly during the work (until cleared by user), while displayed list is cleared on any new filtering.
 But I don't know how browser works with cloned elements and if they're actually removed on removeChild().